-For the past decade and a half, I have regularly reviewed poetry and occasionally fiction as a critic for The Guardian and The Times Literary Supplement, and for magazines including The Poetry Review.
+For almost two decades, I have regularly reviewed poetry and occasionally fiction as a critic for national papers such as The Guardian and The Times Literary Supplement, and for magazines including The Poetry Review.

 Below is a (very) select list of those variously available online, or else reproduced here.

 Guardian profile (details of all poetry reviews published in The Guardian Review)

 'Squaring the Circle', review of Don Paterson's 40 Sonnets, Times Literary Supplement 16 March 2016

 'The Three Ages of Muldoon', review of Paul Muldoon's One Thousand Things Worth Knowing, Poetry Review, Vol. 105 No. 1, Spring 2015

 Review of Nick Laird's Go Giants, The Edinburgh Review